 - You knowingly present a false claim for payment.

 - You knowingly make or use a false record to make a false claim.

 - You knowingly use or make a false record or statement to avoid, conceal, or change the amount of money to be paid.

 - You conspire with another to commit a violation of the act.

 If you need help with the false claim definition , you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.